17-Labs/.github/profile/README.md

 ---

-## 🚀 Getting Started with CloudGlow
+## 🚀 Getting Started with cloudGlow

-To learn more about how **CloudGlow** can help your organization streamline Entra ID resources, visit our [website](https://cloudglow.io).
+To learn more about how **cloudGlow** can help your organization streamline Entra ID resources, visit our [website](https://cloudGlow.io).

 ---

 ## 🛠️ Technologies We Use

 - **Azure**
-  CloudGlow is tightly integrated with Azure, taking full advantage of its security and management capabilities.
+  cloudGlow is tightly integrated with Azure, taking full advantage of its security and management capabilities.

 - **C# / .NET**
   Our core development stack leverages **C#** and the **.NET** ecosystem for building robust, scalable solutions.